 THE COLORADO KID RIDES INTO THE SUNSET

-To send flowers in memory of Eddie " The Colorado Kid" Ortivez, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Eddie " The Colorado Kid" Ortivez, please visit our Heartfelt Sympathies Store.

 EDDIE ORTIVEZ WAS AN ICONIC FIXTURE IN WALSENBURG; A REAL GUN TOTING, HORSE BREAKING, TRAIL DRIVING COWBOY